(Updated April 30, 2021)

 - Post hand washing and cover your cough signs.
 The CDC offers several posters.

-- In accordance with E.O.
-20-81, require face coverings.
+- In accordance with Executive Orders 20-81 and 21-01, require face coverings.
 Previously, the CDC recommended wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain especially in areas of significant community-based transmission.
 On June 28, 2020, the CDC noted, “Cloth face coverings are recommended as a simple barrier to help prevent respiratory droplets from traveling into the air and onto other people when the person wearing the cloth face covering coughs, sneezes, talks, or raises their voice.
 This is called source control.
 This recommendation is based on what we know about the role respiratory droplets play in the spread of the virus that causes COVID-19, paired with emerging evidence from clinical and laboratory studies that shows cloth face coverings reduce the spray of droplets when worn over the nose and mouth.
 COVID-19 spreads mainly among people who are in close contact with one another (within about 6 feet), so the use of cloth face coverings is particularly important in settings where people are close to each other or where social distancing is difficult to maintain.”
-The CDC offers a poster.
+The CDC offers a poster as well as a Guide to Masks.

 - Prohibit on-site food preparation and sharing.